+Points Business Commerce

+Ans.

+(1) Commerce takes Care of

+engaged in production and distribution of goods and

+services.

-Points Business Commerce Ans.
-(1) It is an economic activity engaged in production and distribution of goods and services.
-Commerce takes Care of distribution of goods and services.
-(2) Concept Business is a wider term than business.
-Commerce is a narrower term than business.
-(3) Part of Business is a part of economic activity.
+distribution of goods and services.
+(2) Concept Commerce is a narrower term than business.
+(3) Business is a part of economic activity.
 Commerce is a part of business.
-(4) Industries require more of technical, managerial and marketing skills.
-Commerce mainly require managerial and marketing skills.
-(5) Business is classified into two parts industry and commerce.
-Commerce is divided into two parts trade and auxiliaries to trade.
+(4) technical, managerial and Commerce mainly require managerial and marketing skills.
+(5) two parts industry and Commerce is divided into two parts trade and auxiliaries to trade.
 (6) Capital It requires large capital.
 It requires limited capital.
-(7) Investment Heavy investment is required Less investment is required.
+(7) Heavy investment is required Less investment is required.